 The board has more independent directors than is required by the New York Stock Exchange.
-Except for the president and CEO, all directors are independent as defined by the NYSE.
+Except for the Chairman and CEO, all directors are independent.

 Involvement of Senior Management and Independent Advisors